Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/7-doom-gloom.md

 "I ain’t called Stoneback ‘fer nothin’ Big Boss."
 He grumbled happily, "We’ll git ‘er done, me and Tiny always do."
 He rubbed his head against Walsh’s arm, who scritched affectionately in return. *Co-pets* was perhaps the only way to describe their odd interspecies bromance.

 "Right.
 We’ve already pulled together most of your load and laid it out for your inspection.
 The techs computed your calorie needs though Daar and Walsh will probably need to adjust.
-You two need a *lot* of food these days…"
+You two need a *lot* of food these days..."

 "It’s been on our mind, sir."
 Walsh spoke up.
 "Luckily, slow and steady has kept us under the point of diminishing returns.
 But yeah.
 I’m about at my size limit anyway and Daar’s been slowing down, so really our big concern is fine-tuning and gettin’ this down to a science.
 For example, we figured out that dressing a little warmer should cut my calorie needs down just enough to fit another three days on the same loadout we’ve been using.
 So for now, I think we’re fine."